-AGILAB Video Tutorial And Slideshow Guide
+AGILAB Video Tutorial Guide

 Use this guide when you want to produce a short AGILAB tutorial package instead of an isolated video file.